GoogleCloudPlatform/core-solution-services/components/frontend_react/README.md

 ## Build and Deploy the app using the deploy script

 To deploy the app the first time, use the provided `deploy.sh` script.
-This script will install all necessary dependencies, configure Firebase, build the app, and deploy it.
+This script will install all necessary dependencies, setup and configure Firebase, configure the app itself, build the app, and deploy it.

 ### Usage